Sarah-C/M5Stack_Core2_ScreenBrightness/README.md

 This Arduino .ino sketch file contains a useful function: **core2Brightness()**
 Normally the brightness can be set from **8 through 20**.
 (2.5 volts to 2.8 volts)
 This function not enly extends the range of brightness values that can be used from **1 through 36**, but it also turns the LED off at value 0.
-While voltages between 2.8 and 3.3 are allowed, there's an "overdrive" flag if you want to avoid them, as the standard library sets the screen to 2.8 volts at startup.
-(Which is a "safe maximum" to avoid over heating and LED burnout).
+There's a safety "overdrive" flag if you want to drive the LCD backlight higher than the recommended voltage of 2.8 (up to 3.3) that needs to be set to **true**.

 **🔴WARNING!🔴**
 Setting "turbo" to true, and brightness over 20 CAN damage your display.